The value-distribution of Artin $L$-functions associated with cubic fields in conductor aspect: Introduction

 where $\tilde{r}(k)$ is a positive constant which can be explicitly described. \end{theorem}

-If we assume that $\tilde{r}(k)\ll{c}^{k\log\log k}$ is satisfied for some $c>1$, the method of moments enables us to show the existence of a continuous function $F$ satisfying
+If we assume that $\tilde{r}(k) \ll c^{k \log\log{k}}$ is satisfied for some $c>1$, the method of moments enables us to show the existence of a continuous function $F$ satisfying

 where $a$ is a point of continuity of $F$.
-Theorem \ref{thm1.1} gives an improvement of this formula, and we remark that it is proved without any assumptions on $\tilde{r}(k)$.
-Cho--Kim's original expression of $\tilde{r}(k)$ is described in \cite[Proposition 5.3]{ChoKim18}, while we obtain another expression
+Then \eqref{eq:07250112} refines and generalizes this limit formula.
+Furthermore, it is remarkable that Theorem \ref{thm:1.1} can be proved without any assumptions on the constants $\tilde{r}(k)$.
+The original representation of $\tilde{r}(k)$ by Cho--Kim is described in \cite[Proposition 5.3]{ChoKim2018}, while we obtain another representation